Jhgomez/StudyNotes/kotlin/KotlinTips.md

 As kotlin is a statically typed language(see computer science) and functions are first class citizens, functions can be assigned anywhere as variables, parameters, function return values.
 Its all possible thanks to the existence of a family of function types to represent functions

 ## Functions Types
 They are used by kotlin to represent functions as a data type/object.
-Example: val funOne: (Int) -> String = { "" } They can have annotations like @composable before the function parameter and also a receiver type so this is equivalent: SomeScope.() -> Unit equivalent to (SomeScope) -> Unit the previous declaration is similar to an extension function.
+Example: `val funOne: (Int) -> String = { "" }` They can have annotations like @composable before the function parameter and also a receiver type so this is equivalent: `SomeScope.() -> Unit` equivalent to `(SomeScope) -> Unit` the previous declaration is similar to an extension function.
 They can have the suspend before the type.
-You can give function types a name using type type alias, for example:     typealias custom = (Int, Button) -> Unit The following declaration are equivalent
+You can give function types a name using type type alias, for example:     `typealias custom = (Int, Button) -> Unit`.
+The following declaration are equivalent

-- fun example(m: String): String { return m }
+`fun example(m: String): String { return m }`

-- val example: (a: String)  -> a
+`val example: (a: String)  -> a`

 ## Higher order functions
 Functions that take functions as parameters or returns a function.